If we have an error, can we submit a corrected claim at the same time that we send the claim credit?

 Do you only process clinic claims one week, and then hospital claims the next week?

-No. All claims that are received at Xerox are processed each week, regardless of claim type.
+No. All claims that are received at Conduent are processed each week, regardless of claim type.

 How long does it take to get payment?